jderam/d666-system/02_character_creation.md

 6. **Zoophilism**: Ability to calm, empathize with, and communicate in a rudimentary fashion with animals.

 ## Extraordinary Abilities [Under Construction]
 These are unique abilities an adventurer can perform that are generally not possible otherwise.
+🚮 = needs revision

 ##### (1-2)
 1. **Alchemy**: Mix potions and poisons, provided the necessary ingredients are at hand.
 Identify unknown liquids with a successful check.